ethereum-optimism/design-docs/plasma-mode.md

 ## Generic Commitment

-The generic commtiment is [specified here](https://github.com/ethereum-optimism/specs/blob/main/specs/experimental/plasma.md#input-commitment-submission).
+The generic commitment is [specified here](https://github.com/ethereum-optimism/specs/blob/main/specs/experimental/plasma.md#input-commitment-submission).
 The relevant part is copied to this document:

 The da-service commitment is as follows: `da_layer_byte ++ payload`.
 The DA layer byte must be initially restricted to the range `[0, 127)`.
 This specification will not apportion DA layer bytes, but different DA layers should coordinate to ensure that the DA layer bytes do not conflict.
 DA Layers can do so in [this discussion](https://github.com/ethereum-optimism/specs/discussions/135).
 The payload is a bytestring which is up to the DA layer to specify.
 The DA server should be able to parse the payload, find the data on the DA layer, and verify that the data returned from the DA layer matches what was committed to in the payload.